There's a Word for the State of American Democracy: Kakistocracy

 With Pruitt and Price, the problems were evident before they were confirmed.
 Pruitt told the Senate he had done no official business on a personal email account while serving as Oklahoma attorney general.
 When a judge ordered Pruitt’s emails to be made public, Senate Majority Leader Mitch McConnell rushed through his confirmation before they appeared—and, too late, they showed he had misled the Senate.
 Tom Price had engaged in a string of stock transactions while in Congress that led to accusations of manipulation and insider trading; McConnell and his Republican Senate colleagues brushed the evidence aside.
 Similarly, Attorney General Jeff Sessions’s misleading claims in his confirmation hearing about his own relationships with Russians during the campaign met with no pushback or interest from Republicans on the Judiciary Committee.

 The Constitution prohibits anything of value other than a salary going to a president from the federal government or the states.
 (Trump had also been pushing the District of Columbia for more favorable property taxes.)
 The failure of GSA top officials to act on Trump’s apparent violation is under investigation by the agency’s inspector general.
-Foreign-government entities falling over themselves to stay in the hotel and schedule meetings and events there at premium prices may have violated the foreign Emoluments Clause, just one of a string of in-your-face elements of a president enriching himself via his office.
+Foreign-government entities falling over themselves to stay in the hotel and schedule meetings and events there at premium prices may have violated the Foreign Emoluments Clause, just one of a string of in-your-face elements of a president enriching himself via his office.
 Doubling the initiation fee at Mar-A-Lago to $250,000, and advertising that those putting on weddings there or at his Bedminster, New Jersey, country club might get a photo-op with the president of the United States, are equally outrageous examples.

-News that the president’s daughter Ivanka and son-in-law Jared Kushner had used a private server and private email accounts for official business—multiplying to several accounts, then hurriedly transferred to the Trump business server after the revelations —showed a remarkable indifference to the rules; Kushner’s repeated failure to disclose his foreign contacts on security clearance forms represented clear violations that underlined that cavalier attitude.
+News that the president’s daughter Ivanka and son-in-law Jared Kushner had used a private server and private email accounts for official business—multiplying to several accounts, then hurriedly transferred to the Trump business server after the revelations—showed a remarkable indifference to the rules; Kushner’s repeated failure to disclose his foreign contacts on security-clearance forms represented clear violations that underlined that cavalier attitude.
 And the efforts of Ivanka’s business and the Kushner family business to leverage their White House status parallel the ethical violations of the president.
 A competent and honest Congress would be all over these issues, with hearings and efforts to clean up the system.
 The number of hearings on any of these issues of absence of ethics, abuse of power, and misuse of taxpayer money: zero.

 Awful as the grifterish mentality and behavior may be, worse is the other part of kakistocracy—inept, corrupt, and disruptive governance.
 Impulsive, stream-of-consciousness communications from the president by tweet are one thing.
 Examples like a budget that aims to knock out our weather satellites and cut our ability to respond to a pandemic, along with the Federal Emergency Management Administration (FEMA) removing from its website information about the disastrous conditions in Puerto Rico while pumping up the good news, are another.